Living a Giving Legacy: 5 Giving Personalities

 - Guy Hatcher The Legacy Guy

-Many families from across the United States recently experienced devastating loss, as the end of December 2015 delivered weather conditions that produced white-out blizzards and damaging tornadoes.
-Not far from our home, neighborhoods were destroyed by an E4 Tornado in Dallas County, Texas.
+Many families from across the United States experience devastating losses from weather conditions that produce white-out blizzards and damaging tornadoes.
+I remember one year, not far from our home, when neighborhoods were destroyed by an E4 Tornado in Dallas County, Texas.

 We see a great example lived out for us through the early church, "All the believers were together and had everything in common.
 Selling their possessions and goods, they gave to anyone as he had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts."
 (Acts.
 2:44-46)